alavkx/poolside/README.md

 ### Publishing Requirements

 - Must be authenticated with npm (`npm login`)
-- Must have publish permissions for the `poolside-cli` package
+- Must have publish permissions for the `poolside` package
 - All tests must pass
 - Code must pass linting